YashBhadange2006/TinyAI/README.md

 ## Usage Workflow

-### 1. Model Acquisition
-Open the **Settings** screen to browse supported models or search Hugging Face.
+**1. Model Acquisition** : Open the **Settings** screen to browse supported models or search Hugging Face.
 Download your preferred model using the integrated download manager.

-### 2. Configuration
-Optionally, set a custom system prompt to guide the model's behavior.
+**2. Configuration** : Optionally, set a custom system prompt to guide the model's behavior.

-### 3. Loading
-After the model finishes downloading, tap **Load** to initialize it in memory.
+**3. Loading** : After the model finishes downloading, tap **Load** to initialize it in memory.

-### 4. Interaction
-Return to the **Chat** screen.
+**4. Interaction** : Return to the **Chat** screen.
 If the selected model supports vision capabilities, the attachment icon will be enabled, allowing image-based queries.

-### 5. Persistence
-All chat sessions are automatically saved and can be resumed anytime from the session list.
+**5. Persistence** : All chat sessions are automatically saved and can be resumed anytime from the session list.